ztyyLV/web-twain-docs/indepth/features/initialize.md

 #### Comparison of the two modes

-A major difference between Service mode and WASM mode is that the latter can not access local devices, which means that it is impossible to [use local scanners]({{site.indepth}}features/input.html#scan-from-a-local-scanner).
+A major difference between Desktop Service Edition and WebAssembly Edition is that the latter can not access local devices, which means that it is impossible to [use local scanners]({{site.indepth}}features/input.html#scan-from-a-local-scanner).

-Also, the performance and speed of WASM mode is not as good as Service mode because it is not able to make use of as many resources.
+Also, the performance and speed of WebAssembly Edition is not as good as Service Edition because it is not able to make use of as many resources.

 At Dynamsoft, we tried and are still trying to make these two modes to function as closely to each other as possible.

-#### How to use WASM mode on desktop
+#### How to use WebAssembly Edition on desktop

-As mentioned previously, [desktop]({{site.getstarted}}platform.html#browsers-on-desktop-devices) users will by default go with service mode, while mobile and tablet users will default to WASM mode.
-However, if you would like desktop users to start in WASM mode and forego the need for a service, you can set [UseLocalService]({{site.info}}api/Dynamsoft_WebTwainEnv.html#uselocalservice) to false in the initialization code.
+As mentioned previously, [desktop]({{site.getstarted}}platform.html#browsers-on-desktop-devices) users will by default go with Desktop Service Edition, while mobile and tablet users will default to WebAssembly Edition.
+However, if you would like desktop users to start in WebAssembly Edition and forego the need for a service, you can set [UseLocalService]({{site.info}}api/Dynamsoft_WebTwainEnv.html#uselocalservice) to false in the initialization code.

 ## Loading the Core JS Files